audiovisualist/audiovisualist/README.md

 And it would be marvelous if screenreader features could be added/embedded.

 This is my maiden voyage on GitHub.
 I'm not a programmer, but will try to build my version of Pinafore with a little help from my AI friends.
-First to default PinoforeOTT to a bigger font, just by changing the CSS...⚡⚡ I hope 😄
+First to default PinaforeOTT to a bigger font, just by changing the CSS...⚡⚡ I hope 😄

 Help appreciated, but for now I will first start studying more GitHub tutorials.